Residence

 Download 1800 Pixels JPEG Image.

-Our articles on Terrace to The Sky, prepared for immediate use, are offered in several languages, including English, Spanish, French, Italian, German, Chinese (Mandarin), Dutch, Portuguese, Indonesian, Arabic (Standard), Turkish, Japanese, Korean, Russian and Hindi.
+Ready for your features: articles on Terrace to The Sky in various languages, including English, Spanish, French, Italian, German, Chinese (Mandarin), Dutch, Portuguese, Indonesian, Arabic (Standard), Turkish, Japanese, Korean, Russian and Hindi.

 On the rooftop of an old house in Taipei, we discovered a unique relationship with the sky that conventional architectural projects would not have.
 Within this forty-year-old dwelling, we attempted to find a way to represent contemporary living while embracing the traces of the past.
 Opening and connecting spaces to create versatile and diverse ways of utilizing the area.
 We aimed to create a relaxing and resort-like living environment for this hidden residence nestled in the old city district.